mikebernal/lua-graph/README.md

 #### To do

-1. Draw horizontal lines
+1. Connect each category with a line
-2. Set origin to lower left
+2. Apply transformation function